Deep Drawing Operation in Sheet Metal

 • High productivity.

-• Precise parts.
+• Highly precise parts.

 • High strength and minimum weight parts.